garikAsplund/garik.codes/src/routes/blog/Space.md

 ## Analog beginnings

 When Yuri Gagarin went to space in 1961, the Russians didn't trust computers.
 Well, to be more precise, they didn't trust *electronic* computers.
-Instead they insisted on using mechanical ones like the impressive [Globus](https://www.righto.com/2023/01/inside-globus-ink-mechanical-navigation.html), which was more in the vein of clocks than computers.
+Instead they insisted on using mechanical ones like the impressive [Globus](https://www.righto.com/2023/01/inside-globus-ink-mechanical-navigation.html), which was more in the vein of clocks than computers, and told the cosmonauts where they were in orbit.

 ![The Globus](https://static.righto.com/images/globus-overview/wiring.jpg "Where am I?")